College Decision Time: Federal Student Loan FAQs from our ACAs

 There is no prepayment penalty.
 You may begin repayment while in school, and may also repay the loan more quickly than the standard repayment schedule.

-- What if I decide this summer that I don't want my Direct Loan?
+- What if I decide that I don't want my Direct Loan?

 Understanding how much debt to take on is an important consideration for all students, and MEFA counsels students and families to weigh overall debt carefully.
 Therefore, if you feel as if you don't need to borrow a Direct Loan, you may contact your college's financial aid office over the summer to cancel the loan.